 At the back door of the property is a paved patio area with feature water pump, storage shed and outside tap.

 Dymock is a small rural village in the Forest of Dean district of Gloucestershire, about four miles south of Ledbury.
 The rural location benefits from the local Ann Cam Primary School, the village owned Beauchamp Arms, garage, shop, bus route and good motorway links to both the M50 and M5.
 Providing a wide range of events throughout the year including the Dymock Half Marathon, the Dymock Music Festival as well as the active Cricket Club.
 Alongside the villages renowned wild daffodils walks in the spring and the famous Stinking Bishop cheese.

-Mains water, electricity and drainage.
-LPG central heating
+Mains water, electricity and drainage, oil fired central heating